pagkly/Zed/Investopedia3/How Empire Building Works.md

 Empire building is typically seen as unhealthy for a corporation, as managers will often become more concerned with acquiring greater resource control than with optimally allocating resources.
 Corporate controls imposed by a company's board and upper-level management are supposed to prevent empire building within a corporation's ranks.

-On a larger scale, it may lead to acquisitions or other decisions that do not ultimately benefit shareholders, increase the corporation's financial health, or bolster the company's long-term viability.
-[Economists](https://www.investopedia.com/terms/e/economist.asp) refer to this potential conflict of interests between management and shareholders as an [agency cost](https://www.investopedia.com/terms/a/agencycosts.asp).
+On a larger scale, it may lead to acquisitions or other decisions that do not ultimately benefit shareholders, increase the corporation's financial health, or bolster the company's long-term viability. [[Economists]](https://www.investopedia.com/terms/e/economist.asp) refer to this potential conflict of interests between management and shareholders as an [[agency cost]](https://www.investopedia.com/terms/a/agencycosts.asp).

 The failure to screen out empire builders can lead to corporate actions that do not necessarily provide the best growth opportunities for a corporation and its shareholders, such as acquisitions made to boost the control of the company's executives.